 When birds ruled the world: Gastornis (once called "Diatryma") Long-standing paleo-fans will remember for sure the name "Diatryma": that large, flightless, large-headed predatory bird who used to hunt the small "horse" Eohippus in so many paleo-artistic depictions.
 Well, now poor Diatryma seems having definitively disappeared... but luckily, it's not such: it has simply changed identity.
 Now we have to call it Gastornis (a far less awesome name, we've to admit, but...never mind.)
 Whatever name should be used, this is actually one of the most enigmatic extinct birds.
 It might not even be carnivorous at all: its strong beak wasn't hooked like an eagle's, and its body frame was stocky, seemingly slow-moving.
 Maybe it only was an omnivore who used its bill to crack nuts, cut vegetation, and sometimes, tear flesh from its prey (but it was more probable it swallowed its eohipps whole, like most modern non-raptorian birds).
 Anyway, it was a real giant in its forestal world, 40 million years ago: while mammals were still small, some birds grew to large size, creating a sort of Bizarro Universe in which mammals could be lower-ranking in the food pyramid.

 Running eagles: Phorusrhacos & Titanis With Phorusrhacids (grassland-dwelling non-fliers), we have no doubts this time: thanks to their light weight and slender running legs, they were active hunter of small mammals.
 Not only that, with their strongly hooked, very eagle-like bill, they did not swallow their prey whole.
 It has recently been discovered they had even one clawed finger protruding from each of their tiny wings note , for uncertain purpose.
 Perhaps the most amazing-looking among all prehistoric birds, they have recently nicknamed terror-birds in pop- documentaries (for example, Prehistoric Park.)
 Originary from South America, they have left a legacy in our modern world as well: the closely-related Seriema is a medium-sized South American bird whose shape and habits resemble a miniaturized "terrorbird".
 Even though is also nicknamed "terrorbird" sometimes, Gastornis/Diatryma was not related to Phorusrhacids: it has left any descendant since 40 million years.
-The prototypical South American Phorusrhacos (often misspelled "Phororhacos") and the recently-discovered North American Titanis (first-originated in South America as well) are the two stock species of the family.
+The prototypical South American Phorusrhacos (often misspelled "Phororhacos") and the North American Titanis (which first originated in South America as well) are the two stock species of the family.

 The Magnificent Mihirungs: Dromornis & Genyornis Dromornithids were among the largest birds that ever lived (they varied in size from about as big as a cassowary to the largest and Trope Namer of the group, Dromornis stirtoni, 3 meters tall and half a ton in weight); and yet, they've not gained much consideration in popular media, unlike their American contemporary counterparts, the phorusrhacids.
 It's probably because they likely weren't, fast, vicious killers.
 Instead, the 'thunderbirds', with their vast bulk, thick, robust bones, hoof-like toes and strong, crushing beaks were browsing and grazing herbivores, slowly plodding across a wetter, more wooded ancient Australian outback.
 Typical of Australian things, they've been given many nicknames: "thunderbirds" obviously refers to their huge bulk and robust bones; "demon ducks of doom" refers to their closest living relative being the Australian magpie goose, and other waterfowl, and an old debate as to whether they were carnivores.
 A recent addition to the list is "Mihirung", from an Aboriginal story that might mention them as the "mihirung paringmal" or Giant Emu: it is a certainty that the first people to arrive in Australia encountered them, and possibly drove them extinct (though the jury's still out on that score).